Return of the CHAMPs: A clockwork portal to charged dark matter: Introduction

 Studied extensively for light DM candidates (see \emph{e.g.} refs. \cite{PhysRevLett.122.071801, Haas:2014dda, MiniBooNE:2018esg, Kelly:2018brz}), fractionally charged particles (with the charge being parametrized as $Q_{DM}=\epsilon e$), too, are subject to strong cosmological, astrophysical, and terrestrial constraints \cite{Davidson:2000hf}.
 For instance, the suppression of invisible decay modes of the ortho-positronium requires \( \epsilon \lesssim 10^{-5} \) for \( m_{DM} < m_e \)~\cite{PhysRevD.75.032004}.
 Similarly, the SLAC accelerator experiment places upper limits of \( \epsilon \lesssim 4.1 \times 10^{-5} \) for particles with mass around 1~MeV and \( \epsilon \lesssim 5.8 \times 10^{-4} \) for particles with mass around 100~MeV~\cite{PhysRevLett.81.1175}.
 Stellar constraints are particularly stringent for \( m_{DM} \lesssim 10~\text{keV} \), from plasmon decays into such particles, with the strongest bounds ($\epsilon \lesssim 10^{-14}$) emanating from observations of low-mass red giants and white dwarfs~\cite{Davidson:2000hf, Raffelt:1996wa}.
 Analogously, if they were relativistic during the epoch of big bang nucleosynthesis (BBN)---{\em i.e.,} $m_{DM} \lesssim {\cal O}({\rm MeV})$--- they would impact the expansion rate of the universe during BBN, and hence the synthesis of light elements (while the effective number of relativistic species is predicted to be \( N_{\text{eff}} = 3.046 \) within the SM, current Planck results constrain it to \( N_{\text{eff}} = 2.99 \pm 0.17 \)~\cite{Planck:2018vyg}).

-It was argued in ref.\cite{Chuzhoy:2008zy} that the constraints emanating from terrestrial experiments may be relaxed by exploiting the possibility that the halo CHAMPs are either stopped from penetrating the galactic disk by its magnetic field or are expelled due to interactions with supernovae remnants, provided the CHAMP masses fall in the range $100 (Q_{DM}/e)^2~{\rm TeV}\lesssim m_{DM} \lesssim 10^8 (Q_{DM}/e)$ TeV.
+It was argued in ref.\cite{Chuzhoy:2008zy} that the constraints emanating from terrestrial experiments may be relaxed by exploiting the possibility that the halo CHAMPs are either stopped from penetrating the galactic disk by its magnetic field or are expelled due to interactions with supernovae remnants\footnote{Note that such DM expulsions from the Galactic Disk are generally expected to come in conflict with estimates of the local DM density \cite{Bovy:2012tw,2018Gaia,Evans:2018bqy}, especially when the relic particle constitutes the entirety of the cosmological DM abundance \cite{Munoz:2018pzp}.}, provided the CHAMP masses fall in the range $100 (Q_{DM}/e)^2~{\rm TeV}\lesssim m_{DM} \lesssim 10^8 (Q_{DM}/e)$ TeV.
 Consequently, a heavy CHAMP possessing a tiny $Q_{DM}$ is not subject to such expulsions, and for the scenario where it saturates the DM abundance, the present-day direct detection experiments place the most stringent upper bounds on its electric charge, namely $Q_{DM} \lesssim 10^{-10} e$, for $m_{DM} \lesssim 10^5$ GeV \cite{Dunsky:2018mqs, ParticleDataGroup:2024cfk, McDermott:2010pa}.